-Collaboration is encouraged and teams may be comprised of one of more students and professionals.
-The team judged to have the first, second, and third best scores will be awarded prizes of $600, $400, and $200 respectively contingent upon:
+Collaboration is encouraged and teams may be comprised of one or more students and/or professionals.
+The team judged to have the first and second best scores will be awarded prizes of $300 and $100 respectively contingent upon:

 - Presenting the analysis results and technique employed at a special session within the Conference program

 - Submitting a peer-reviewed Conference paper.
 (Submission of the challenge special session papers is outside the regular paper submission process and follows its own modified schedule.)

 The top entries will also be encouraged to submit a journal-quality paper to the International Journal of Prognostics and Health Management (ijPHM).

 The organizers of the competition reserve the right to both modify these rules and disqualify any team for any practices it deems inconsistent with fair and open practices.

 Teams may register by contacting the Competition organizers (email@example.com, firstname.lastname@example.org) with their name(s), a team alias under which the scores would be posted, affiliation(s) with address(es), and contact phone number (for verification).